 Understanding the complicated FMLA process is a vital part of taking care of you and your family’s needs.
+It is important to be prepared before taking FMLA.
 There are certain steps that you must follow to receive approval and safeguard your job.
 If you need to take time off work due to your own serious health condition, to take care of a sick family member, or bring a new baby into the family, being familiar with the FMLA process and knowing your rights as an employee can make the experience less stressful and much more manageable.

 The Family and Medical Leave Act (FMLA)